MatthiasBart/bachelor-thesis/chapters/4-concept.typ

 == Experiment Design

 After evaluating the aforementioned concepts the decision was taken to build an #gls("ios") Application establishing and intercepting the #gls("ptp") connection to measure connection metrics.
-It is the most practicable considering the use for a wide mass, because staying in the boundaries imposed by Apple and using only first party frameworks makes developing and distributing in the App Store easier.
+It is the most practicable considering the use for a wide mass, because staying in the boundaries imposed by Apple and using only first party frameworks makes developing and distributing in the App Store possible.
 The application needs to be installed on two nearby devices to establish a connection and transfer data.
 Furthermore since iPhones are typically used under various circumstances and surroundings testing should also cover representable scenarios for common places visited by iPhone users.

 === Prototype

 The prototype should be installable on arbitrary #gls("ios") devices and should serve as both client and server.
 The client must be capable of discovering nearby peers and sending a connection request after user instruction.
 The server must be capable of advertising a service that clients can find and handling incoming connection requests.
-Both must be able to display the metrics that the applications measured to the user and should support a method to abort ongoing connections to start new advertisers/discoverers.
+Both must be able to display and store the metrics that the applications measured to the user and should support a method to abort ongoing connections to start new advertisers/discoverers.

 === Testing